 - Gum shield (advisable for Rugby and Hockey)

 If your son/daughter is injured or unwell, please communicate this to their PE teacher by email or written note.
 Where possible the PE teacher will then adapt the lesson for your child so that they can still take part through coaching, umpiring or observational roles.
+So that they are dressed appropriately for the environment and taking on alternative roles, students are still expected to bring their PE kit even if they are unable to participate fully due to injury or illness.

 - Coaching – Sports Instructor, Sports Coach.